a-moreira/Revised-Simplex/README.md

 2.0 4.0 8.0                                                     // decision vector
 ```

+##### Disclaimer
+This implementation serves an educational purpose and it's not optimized for large instances.
+It can probably find your solution, but it might take forever.

 #### License
-This project is a free software licensed under GNU General Public License v2.0 or later.
+This project is free software licensed under GNU General Public License v2.0 or later.